 Going to Parties: Talk to Hosts

 Whether a work or private party, try to speak with the person organizing the event to find out what’s on the menu and to offer your help.
 For catered events, speak with the food-service manager about options for you.
-While many people will willingly avoid having mass amounts of allergenic foods, such as shrimp or nut trays, it may be unrealistic to expect every menu item to be “free- from” all of your allergens.
+Many people will willingly avoid having mass amounts of allergenic foods, such as shrimp or nut trays.
+However, it may be unrealistic to expect every menu item to be “free- from” all of your allergens.
 And remember, nobody can realistically provide a complete “guarantee.”

 Carry that Auto-injector!